-A national 2012 census showed that out of over 11 million Cubans currently living on the island, around 1 million Cubans described themselves as Afro-Cuban or Black (9.3% of the population) and 3 million considered themselves to be "mulatto" or "mestizo" (mixed-race).
-Afro-Cuban refers to Cubans with African ancestry, a concept related but distinct from Afrocubanism, or Afro-Cuban as a socio-historical cultural movement distinguished by unique forms of religion such as Santería, Palo Monte and the fraternal sect of Abakuá; music such as son, conga, mambo, chachachá, rumba, guaguancó, comparsa, and tumba francesa; and other art forms like theater, dance, and the visual arts.
+A national 2012 census showed that out of over 11 million Cubans currently living on the island, around 1 million Cubans described themselves as Black (9.3% of the population) and 3 million considered themselves to be "mulatto" or "mestizo" (mixed-race).
+Outside of Cuba, Afro-Cuban refers to Cubans with African ancestry, a concept related but distinct from Afrocubanism, or Afro-Cuban as a socio-historical cultural movement distinguished by unique forms of religious practice such as Santería, Palo Monte, and the fraternal sect of Abakuá; music such as son, conga, mambo, chachachá, rumba, guaguancó, comparsa, and tumba francesa; and other art forms like theater, dance, and the visual arts.
+Note that, in Cuba, Black Cubans are not identified by the term Afro-Cuban.
 Studies of Afro-Cuban culture and identity also address the aftermath of the slave trade and colonization, as well as racism and its consequences in contemporary Cuban society and politics.

 Untitled (Bag with Afro-Cuban Motifs), Sergio Guerra (Cuba), 1981.
 Lowe Art Museum.